If you are in a rush, the best prescription snorkel mask is the ProMate Prescription Purge Mask Dry Snorkel Snorkeling Scuba Diving Combination Set

-This is an important step in understanding what type of lense integration you use.
+This is an important step in understanding what type of lense integration you use for your snorkeling masks prescription.
 Usually if you are nearsighted (Can only see something if it is close to your eyeballs) you will be using a negative sphere prescription lens.

 Having said this they will not cure your vision if you have extreme nearsightedness that is also known as astigmatism.
 If you are far-sighted you will be using a positive sphere prescription.
-The lenses go up by increments of 0.5 so find out what prescription you would need so you have a better idea of what mask you will be ordering.
+The lenses go up by increments of 0.5 so find out what prescription you would need so you have a better idea of what prescription swim masks you will be ordering.

 Some manufacturers offer drop in style lenses that you can insert into your snorkel mask.
 While you can do this task yourself it’s recommended that you go to a dive shop to do this as they have all the right tools for the job including the prescription lenses.
 This is one of the more less expensive ways to go.
 If you are a do it yourselfer here is a little guide to get you started:

 Here is a Calculator form Snorkel Mart that will allow you to provide what lenses you need for what.
 Keep in mind that underwater you see things 25% larger and nearer than you do on land.